 Our lives are built upon relationships and what more important relationship is there than that of the family.
 Our families can bring us the greatest joy in life.

 Prince Andrew said, "I believe fundamentally that the family is the most important thing in life."
-(This quote comes from an article, which I love, by Rita Offen: "Family, the Most Important Thing in Life.")

 The grandparent-grandchild relationship is vitally important!
 Grandparents can share family traditions and teach important family values differently - and sometimes more effectively - than parents can.